 5. Emotional Avoidance

 You cannot separate eating from emotions.
 Food is simply an enjoyable part of life, used to celebrate and at times comfort.
-Yet true emotional happiness comes from within and being able to feel and respond to the wide range of emotions.
+Yet true emotional happiness comes from within and being able to feel and respond to a wide range of emotions.

 Using food as a means to avoid unpleasant emotions is very common even if it’s just fending off boredom.
 When internal cues and nutrition satisfaction are in place, kids and adults are less likely to turn to food.
 Yet using food to reward good behavior or taking it away as a punishment in the growing up years, increases the likelihood of emotional eating.